wballard/starphleet/index.md

 Starphleet monitors running services and will restarts them on failure.

 ### Starphleet Updates
-To check for the latest version of Starphleet and install an update, if needed, run the following:
+To check for the latest version of Starphleet on a ship and install an update, if needed, run the following:

 ```bash
 $ ssh update@<ship_ip>
 ```

-You will need to run this command on each ship you wish to update and ensure your public key has been added to the authorized\_users/ directory in your Starphleet headquarters.
+You will need to ensure your public key has been added to the authorized\_users/ directory in your Starphleet headquarters.

 ### Self Healing Phleet
 Each ship uses a pull strategy to keep up to date.
 This strategy has been chosen over push deployments for the following reasons: